 • The Land Trust owns 450+ acres in the Noyo River headwaters, near the Skunk Train switchbacks, which we manage for old-growth and fisheries habitat.
 We are currently doing fuels reduction work on these lands, which is beneficial to both the forest and nearby Brooktrails residents.

 • We partner with 16 private landowners, using conservation easements, each of which is uniquely crafted to conserve special lands.
 On these privately-owned properties, we meet with each landowner once a year to monitor the conservation easement.

 Pulling Invasive Plants

 A big part of our stewardship program at the Mendocino Land Trust involves removal of invasive plants from lands that we steward.
 We’ve had mixed success with our efforts -- bull thistle is nearly gone at Navarro Point, and iceplant no longer thrives at Hare Creek Beach.
 Other invading plants are harder to control, such as Italian thistle west of Highway 1 at Navarro Point, and English ivy at Hare Creek Beach.
-Our dedicated weed-pulling volunteers, coordinated by Nicolet Houtz, meet regularly to steward our coastal properties.
+Our dedicated weed-pulling volunteers meet regularly to steward our coastal properties.

 Opportunities to Help Out

-We have regular stewardship workdays at our Hare Creek Beach (2nd Saturday, 10 a.m.-1 p.m.) and Navarro Point (2nd Wednesday, 10-noon) properties.
-If you’d like to help out, please contact Nicolet Houtz, Stewardship Coordinator, at email@example.com, or call 707-962-0470.
+We have monthly stewardship workdays at our Hare Creek Beach and Navarro Point properties.
+If you’d like to help out, please contact Garrett Linck, Conservation Project Coordinator, at firstname.lastname@example.org, or call 707-962-0470.